juissi-t/in-game-messages/README.md

 To install the required development tools ([Black](https://github.com/psf/black) for code formatting, [pytest](https://docs.pytest.org/en/stable/) for running tests, [pylint](https://www.pylint.org/), [flake8](https://flake8.pycqa.org/en/latest/) and [mypy](http://mypy-lang.org/) for static analysis), run `make install-dev`.

-Run tests (WIP) with `make test`.
+Run tests with `make test`.
 Make sure they all pass and you don't introduce any bugs in some parts of the codebase.
 Tests are in the `tests` subdirectory - please add more tests when you add some features.

 ```console
 % make test